ashishrajsrivastava/learningresources/README.md

 <br/><br/>
 6.
 ![RedHat Trainings](/Images/RedHat.PNG)
 Redhat is also offering 30 days free access to many trainings which are worth approximately 10-15k INR.
-Here is the list of training that you can access free for 30 days. <br/>
+Here is the list of training that you can access free for 30 days.
+Click on the training title to avail this offer.<br/>

 - [Red Hat Enterprise Linux Technical Overview (RH024)](https://www.redhat.com/en/services/training/rh024-red-hat-linux-technical-overview)